 The results of the most recent meta-analyses of the benefits of soluble and insoluble fibre for IBS contradict each other.
 A Cochrane review found no benefit for either.
 Another review, however, found a benefit for soluble fibre, as ispaghula.

-For those who find diet plays a significant role in their symptoms, referral to a dietician may be helpful for advice about exclusion diets, etc.
+For those who find diet plays a significant role in their symptoms, referral to a dietician may be helpful for advice.

-There is some evidence for probiotics being helpful in alleviating symptoms of IBS, but further studies are needed to make more specific recommendations about optimal regimes and products.
+There is some evidence for probiotics being helpful in alleviating symptoms of IBS.
+Multi-strain probiotic supplements seem better than mono-strain supplements, but further studies are needed to make more specific recommendations about optimal regimes and products.
 NICE guidelines suggest if used, they should be taken for four weeks at the dose recommended by the manufacturer, while monitoring the effect.